SriP15/Game-of-Life/README.md

-# Assignment 4: The Game of Life
+# The Game of Life
 In this assignment, we create a simulation of The Game of Life by John Horton Conway.
 The Game of Life essentially works by operating on cells in a 2D matrix (the "universe"), and testing to see if they survive in the next generation using three rules--that is, each cell has either one of two states: alive or dead.
 The three rules are:

  1. If an alive cell has two or three neighbors, it survives.